 Based in an elegant and ultra-modern production and administrative site in Reims, Piper-Heidsieck is among the most famous names in Champagne.
 After a long and glorious history, some late aggressive marketing policies in the early 2000s had some impact on its image, but not its wines, which were carefully taken care of by former Chef de Cave Régis Camus who has been awarded the title of Sparkling Winemaker of the Year eight times.
 Since 2011, when family group EPI took over, the house is under a renaissance and its glorious image is being reinstated.
-And with a very dynamic and experienced Chef de Cave, Émilien Boutillat, its wines are better than ever and the range has been enriched with new beautiful cuvées.
+And with a very dynamic and experienced Chef de Cave, Émilien Boutillat, who won the IWC Sparkling Winemaker of the Year 2021 Award, the wines are destined to be better than ever.

 Florens-Louis Heidsieck, a German cloth merchant, discovered the Champagne region and its wines in 1777 at a young age.
 There, he met and fell in love with Agathe Perthois from Reims.
 In 1785, he married her and in the same year, he founded his Champagne house Heidsieck & Cie.
 He presented his first champagne to Queen Marie-Antoinette at Versailles who became a fan and made the success of the house.

 Florens-Louis’ nephew Christian Heidsieck joined the house in 1800, followed by Christian’s cousin, Henri-Guillaume Piper, in 1815.
 Upon the death of Florens-Louis in 1828, Christian assumed control of the house while Henri-Guillaume traveled the world to promote and sell the wines.
 The house became the official purveyor to 14 Royal and Imperial Courts, including those as far as Siam and China.